Skip to main contentSkip to docs navigation

 Base Colors

-The base color for the context and its contrast counterpart.
+The base color for the context, its contrast counterpart, and a fully transparent variant.
 Contrast colors are intended for design use and may not meet accessibility contrast requirements.

 Foreground Colors